 Here are four common and effective treatments we use to repair chipped teeth.

-Dental Bonding for Small Chips
+Dental Bonding: A Quick Fix for Small Chips

 If you have a small, minor chip, dental bonding is often the perfect fix.
 It’s a straightforward and effective procedure where we apply a tooth-colored composite resin directly to the damaged area.
 Think of it like a sculptor carefully mending a statue.
 We shape and mold the resin to fill the chip and seamlessly blend with your natural tooth.
 After hardening the material with a special light, we’ll polish it so it matches the rest of your smile.
 It’s a fantastic way to handle minor cosmetic imperfections quickly and get you back to your day.